louisbirla/web/README.md

-# web
+# Loop on the web
-The web app for Loop
+Uses next.js and implements a GraphQL API at [loop-revolution/loop-api](https://github.com/loop-revolution/loop-api)

+More README to come.